 At Taylor Communications, we are committed to operating our business in a sustainable manner and making it easy for our customers and employees to make a difference as it relates to the environment.
 We have earned national recognition for our commitment to sustainability and follow a three-pronged approach that includes: Responsible sourcing, recycling and resource management.

-Taylor Communications Cited “Most Improved” in Canopy’s Blueline Ranking of Printers’ Sustainability
+Taylor Communications Highest Ranked U.S.-Based Printer in Canopy’s 2018 Blueline Ranking

 Recycling and Waste Reduction